Senior Avionics Firmware Engineer

 Here at Kitty Hawk, where a century of aviation practices meets technology breakthroughs and a world-class engineering team, things are looking up.
 In 1903, the Wright brothers took flight for the first time from the beaches of Kitty Hawk, North Carolina.
 Our journey started by designing, testing and building all-electric vertical take-off and landing products for work and play.
 Today, in California, we are building on the Wright Brothers’ legacy to create the next generation of vehicles for everyday flight.

-As a member of Kitty Hawk’s Special Projects small team, you will work on a variety of aircraft systems and codebases from the triplex flight computer to the motor controller.
-We design/build/test/fly in rapid iteration, so you’ll be a energetic, adaptable engineer who can make sound judgements with limited information.
+As a member of Heaviside’s small team, you will work on a variety of aircraft systems and codebases from the triplex flight computer to the motor controller.
+We design/build/test in rapid iteration, so you’ll be an energetic, adaptable engineer who can make sound judgements with limited information.
 You will work on all levels of the design, from high-level software architecture to occasional assembly.
 Your time will be split between design, bench, and flight test as we accelerate the future of aviation.

 - Become familiar with our aircraft’s avionics, redundancy approach, and codebase

 - Write C / C++ sensor, actuator, and peripheral drivers for embedded and flight computer targets

 - Validate digital circuitry / interfaces on our flight computer

 Within 6 months you will:

 - Take ownership of the embedded codebase.
 Leading the architectural discussions and development

 - Provide guidance and input for future revisions of the embedded and flight computer hardware

 - Architect and implement CI system for embedded targets as well as Hardware In The Loop (HITL)